Extremum estimator: Definition

 where Θ is the parameter space.
 Sometimes a slightly weaker definition is given:

 where op(1) is the variable converging in probability to zero.
 With this modification $\scriptstyle\hat\theta$ doesn't have to be the exact maximizer of the objective function, just be sufficiently close to it.

 The theory of extremum estimators does not specify what the objective function should be.
 There are various types of objective functions suitable for different models, and this framework allows us to analyse the theoretical properties of such estimators from a unified perspective.
 The theory only specifies the properties that the objective function has to possess, and so selecting a particular objective function only requires verifying that those properties are satisfied.

 Consistency

-If the parameter space Θ is compact and there is a limiting function Q0(θ) such that: $\scriptstyle\hat{Q}_n(\theta)$ converges to Q0(θ) in probability uniformly over Θ, and the function Q0(θ) is continuous and has a unique maximum at θ = θ0.
-If these conditions are satisfied then $\scriptstyle\hat\theta$ is consistent for θ0.
+If the parameter space Θ is compact and there is a limiting function Q0(θ) such that: $\scriptstyle\hat{Q}_n(\theta)$ converges to Q0(θ) in probability uniformly over Θ, and the function Q0(θ) is continuous and has a unique maximum at θ = θ0 then $\scriptstyle\hat\theta$ is consistent for θ0.